abed11326/NagyScan/README.md

 NagyScan is a comprehensive platform designed to diagnose patients using X-ray technology and machine learning algorithms, with a focus on detecting COVID-19.
 The website features a range of pages and tools, including a login page for patients and doctors, a results page for patients, and a page for doctors to upload photos and X-rays, access patient information and medical histories, and receive diagnoses from the machine learning model.

-Features
-•	Machine learning model for analyzing X-rays and providing diagnoses
-•	Upload functionality for doctors to upload images for analysis
-•	Database integration for storing and retrieving diagnoses
-•	Results page for patients to access their diagnoses and treatment recommendations
-•	Medical history page for patients to provide their medical history
-•	Patient information page for doctors to access patient information and medical histories
-•	Appointments feature for scheduling X-ray diagnoses
-•	Image annotation for doctors to annotate uploaded images
-•	Model training to improve the accuracy of the machine learning model
-•	Model performance evaluation to identify areas for improvement
+Features:
+•Machine learning model for analyzing X-rays and providing diagnoses •Upload functionality for doctors to upload images for analysis •Database integration for storing and retrieving diagnoses •Results page for patients to access their diagnoses and treatment recommendations •Medical history page for patients to provide their medical history •Patient information page for doctors to access patient information and medical histories •Appointments feature for scheduling X-ray diagnoses •Image annotation for doctors to annotate uploaded images •Model training to improve the accuracy of the machine learning model •Model performance evaluation to identify areas for improvement

 Installation
 To install NagyScan, follow these steps: